zuchaoshen/odr/cran-comments.md

 ## Resubmission

 This is for updating the package.
-In this version, we fixed a bug that caused error when users specify extreme values.
-The new version allows the correlation between the covariate and the mediator/outcome to be from -1 to 1.
+In this version, we added the ant colony optimization algorithm to identify optimal sample allocations for od.2m and od.3m functions.
+We also added functions to identify sample allocations for expeirments investigating mediation and moderation effects.

 Across operational systems we tested, there are two notes that can be ignored (detailed below).